WE PROVIDE INDEPENDENT, EVIDENCE-BASED ADVICE TO GOVERNMENT TO HELP AOTEAROA NEW ZEALAND TRANSITION TO A LOW-EMISSIONS AND CLIMATE-RESILIENT ECONOMY.

 Professor James Renwick is a leading climate scientist with a strong national and international reputation, having four decades of experience in weather and climate research.
 His appointment as a Lead Author and Coordinating Lead Author on three Assessment Reports of the Intergovernmental Panel on Climate Change (IPCC) demonstrates his expertise in climate and atmospheric science.
 He has also been involved in the governance of the World Climate Research Programme for the past eight years.

 Professor Renwick is a well-known science communicator, engaging with a wide variety of stakeholders and public groups, and appearing regularly in the media on climate-related topics.
 He was awarded the 2018 Prime Minister’s Prize for Science Communication.

 Dr Judy Lawrence

-Dr Lawrence will make a valuable contribution to the Commission, in particular by ensuring the Commission has both expertise in, and a focus on, climate change adaptation.
+Dr Lawrence’s experience will make a valuable contribution to the Commission ensuring the organisation has both expertise in, and a focus on, climate change adaptation.